Non Destructive Testing (NDT): What is, Methods & Technique

 To perform Non destructive testing in the above example, enter numeric characters in the username textbox.
 As such we have entered the numeric character, the desired outcome will be positive.

-- The major benefit of Non destructive testing is that it results in improved quality of software and bugs get fixed.
+- The major benefit of NDT method is that it results in improved quality of software and bugs get fixed.

 - To demonstrate that software functions are working according to the specification.